Armyworms are destructive lawn pests.

 There are four types of army worm that exist in Central Texas.

 The fall armyworm is usually the one that causes the most problems for your lawn.
 In this article, we’ll learn more about fall armyworms, their habits, and how to get rid of them.

 Contrary to the name, army worms are caterpillars.
 They’re about 1 ¾ inches long.
 They are most active at night and tend to hide underneath garden and lawn debris during the day.

 Fall army worms, the ones that cause the most havoc in Texas lawns, are brown with yellow stripes.

 They get their name because they travel in small insect packs, marching along like little armies and consume just about everything in their path (like the football field pictured below…that was devoured in about three days!).

 How do I detect army worms in my lawn?

 The earlier you detect army worms, the easier it is to treat your lawn for them.
-Since they are a night creature, you have to learn to notice the signs because you might not see the actual animal right away.
-Two giveaways can tell you if you have a potential army worm problem.
+Since they are a night creature, you have to learn to notice the signs because you might not see the actual pest right away.
+Two clues can tell you if you have a potential army worm problem: